rinne/broadlink-hub-hassio-addon/README.md

 In a Nutshell
 =============

-A Hassio addon wrapping a Broadlink WiFi Switch Hub.
+A Hassio addon wrapping a Broadlink Hub.

 Author